+44 (0)20 7306 email@example.com

 Daniel joined Chambers in September 2019 on successful completion of his pupillage.
 His supervisors were Zoë Barton, Jonathan Hilliard QC, James Bailey QC, Fenner Moeran QC, Benjamin Faulkner and Jonathan Chew.

-During pupillage Daniel gained a broad range of experience across all of Chambers’ core practice areas and was also instructed in his own right on a number of cases.
+Daniel is developing a broad commercial chancery practice across all of Chambers’ core practice areas with a focus on both advisory work and advocacy.
 Examples of recent experience include:

-- Being led by James Bailey QC in a High Court trial (Glass v Previse Ltd).
+- Led by James Bailey QC in a High Court trial (Glass v Previse Ltd).
 James and Daniel acted successfully for the Part 8 Claimant in obtaining a declaration as to the true construction of the defendant company’s articles of association.

 - Advising on various issues arising from a neighbour dispute, including the availability of injunctive relief in relation to an alleged nuisance, the existence of a piping easement by way of prescription and an alleged conflict of interest on the board of the freehold management company.